Health-RI/metadata-documentation/src/new/classes-main.md

     <tr>
       <td>Data Service</td>
       <td>A collection of operations that provides access to one or more datasets or data processing functions.</td>
       <td>A Data service offers the possibility to access and query the data of one (or several datasets) through operations.
-It offers more extensive possibilities to access the data than the Distribution through a variety of potential actions.</td>
+It offers more extensive possibilities to access the data than the [Distribution](linkto:distribution) through a variety of potential actions.
+An example of a Data Service is a [Beacon API](https://docs.genomebeacons.org/) to query genomics data.</td>
       <td>dcat:DataService</td>
     </tr>
   </tbody>